Bhat-Gurunandan/ajeeb-goa/markdown/chapter13.md

 [^25]: Minutes of the State Executive Committee of Covid19, Government
        of Goa, held on 24 May 2020
 [^26]: Coping with Covid-19: Survival and Revival of Goa’s Tourism
-       Industry; A survey undertaken GTDC, Govt of Goa
+       Industry; A survey undertaken by GTDC, Govt of Goa
 [^27]: Coping with Covid-19: Survival and Revival of Goa’s Tourism
-       Industry; A survey undertaken GTDC, Govt of Goa
+       Industry; A survey undertaken. by GTDC, Govt of Goa